Meet Anne Cregger

 As a native to the Washington, DC and Northern Virginia area, I appreciate its complexities and challenges more every year.

 My discipleship of people in their 20s began in 1994 with the launch of the Falls Church Fellows Program at The Falls Church Episcopal (Now TFC Anglican), where the work was and continues to be to equip recent college graduates to live seamless lives of faith in all areas: family, vocation, community, discipleship and service, for the sake of others and the glory of God.

-In 2010, The Navigators invited me to lead Nav20s DC, where I now spend most of my time meeting with young people searching for greater connection with God and others of like minds.
+In 2010, The Navigators invited me to lead Nav20s DC, where I now spend most of my time meeting with young people searching for greater connection with God and their peers.
 Their origins, family dynamics, faith and professions vary, and it is always my privilege to help them find greater connection and meaning as they settle into this rich metropolitan area.